dapplo/Dapplo.HttpExtensions/README.md

 	var response = await uri.GetAsAsync<string>();
 ```

-A more "complex" example of how you can use this, is visible in the [UriJsonActionExtensionsTests.TestGetAsJsonAsync_GitHubApiReleases](https://github.com/dapplo/Dapplo.HttpExtensions/blob/master/Dapplo.HttpExtensions.Test/UriJsonActionExtensionsTests.cs).
+A more "complex" example of how you can use this, is visible in the test, e.g. [UriJsonActionExtensionsTests.TestGetAsJsonAsync_GitHubApiReleases](https://github.com/dapplo/Dapplo.HttpExtensions/blob/master/Dapplo.HttpExtensions.Test/UriJsonActionExtensionsTests.cs).

 Notes:

-1. [This project](https://github.com/facebook-csharp-sdk/simple-json) is internally used for the Json parser, I will have to look into a possibility to specify your own.
+1. [This project](https://github.com/facebook-csharp-sdk/simple-json) is internally used for the Json parser, as this is abstracted via a IJsonSerializer you could e.g. change this to Json.NET.
 2. This project uses async code, and tries to conform to the Task-bases Asynchronous Pattern (TAP).
+Just so you know why sometimes the method name look odd...
 Meaning all async methods have names which end with Async and (where possible) accept a CancellationToken.
 This is the final parameter, as adviced here: https://blogs.msdn.microsoft.com/andrewarnottms/2014/03/19/recommended-patterns-for-cancellationtoken/
-3. With version 0.2 the signatures have changed, a HttpBehaviour object was added to prevent future signature changes as much as possible
+3. With every 0.x change the signatures have changed, in 0.2.x a HttpBehaviour object was added to prevent future signature changes as much as possible.
+In 0.3 a lot of previous method were combined.
+(GetAsMemoryStream -> GetAsAsync<MemoryStream>, GetAsStringAsync -> GetAsAsync<string>)